Zigurat-blockchain-masters/blockchain-core-draft/README.md

 ## Future Development

 The next phase of this project involves re-implementing and extending this solution using Javascript/Typescript.
 More details will be added as the project progresses.

+## License

+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](./LICENSE) file for details, or you can visit [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) for more information.